 The future of power: are we seeing greater risk from ageing infrastructure?

-In this IIL property lecture Antony Froggatt will talk about the challenges of managing an ageing infrastructure in the power sector in the midst of rapid systematic change.
+In this IIL property lecture Antony Froggatt discussed the challenges of managing an ageing infrastructure in the power sector in the midst of rapid systematic change.

 Much of the global electricity is produced by large, often old, centralised coal and nuclear power plants.
 However, for economic and/or environmental reasons these are being phase out and replaced by renewables, in particular solar and wind, and/or gas fired power stations, which have different production characteristics.